-During the financial year, management performed a review of recoverable amount of the investment in Dalian CFM Precision Tooling Co., Ltd ("CFM Dalian") as this subsidiary showed improved performance.
-The recoverable amount of the investment in CFM Dalian has been determined based on value in use calculation using cash flow projections approved by management covering a five-year period.
-The compound annual growth rate for revenue and pretax discount rate applied to the cash flow projections are 1.8% (2022:1%) and 12.3% (2022:13.2%) respectively.
-The forecasted terminal growth rate used to extrapolate cash flow projections beyond the five-year period is 2.2% (2022: 2%).
-Full reversal of impairment loss of \$1,236,000 (2022: a reversal of impairment loss of \$1,638,000) is recognised for the financial year ended 30 June 2023 as the recoverable amount of \$4,705,000 (2022: \$1,638,000) is higher than the carrying amount.
+In the previous financial year, management performed a review of recoverable amount of the investment in Dalian CFM Precision Tooling Co., Ltd ("CFM Dalian") from metal stamping segment as this subsidiary showed improved performance.
+The recoverable amount of the investment in CFM Dalian was determined based on value in use calculation using cash flow projections approved by management covering a five-year period.
+The compound annual growth rate for revenue and pre-tax discount rate applied to the cash flow projections were 1.8% and 10.0% respectively.
+The forecasted terminal growth rate used to extrapolate cash flow projections beyond the five-year period was 2.2%.
+Full reversal of impairment loss of \$1,236,000 was recognised for the financial year ended 30 June 2023 as the recoverable amount of \$4,705,000 was higher than the carrying amount.